Ali-Homany/Expenses_Tracker_Website/README.md

 This is a CRUDS project using DOM local storage, built mainly for usage on desktop, using:
 - [Canva](https://www.canva.com/) for website design
-- HTML
+- Javascript
-- Pure CSS
+- React JS
-- Javascript.
+- Vanilla CSS

 Note that data is locally saved on your device, it is totally safe to use this website, as no backend is included at all.